Rajindra/Lab3-CV-course-HH/README.md

 To submit the answers from the lab, go to "runtime" -> "restart and run all," download the Jupiter notebook by going to File -> download -> download .ipynb and submit the file to Blackboard

-The deadline for the submission (subject to change) is June 23rd